-According to the U.S. Citizenship and Immigration Services (USCIS), aliens are "inadmissible for the period specified in I.N.A.
-[Immigration and Nationality Act] Section 212(a)(9)(A), depending on the basis of the prior removal and on how many times they have been removed.
-Departure while a removal order is in effect also makes someone inadmissible under INA Section 212(a)(9)(A).
-INA Section 212(a)(9)(C) makes individuals who return or attempt to return to the United States without admission inadmissible if they:
+Departure while a removal order is still in effect also makes someone inadmissible under I.N.A. § 212(a)(9)(A).
+It makes individuals who return or attempt to return to the United States without admission inadmissible if they:

 There are different restrictions on reentry depending on the reason for removal and the number of times a person has been removed.
 The consequences become more severe following each removal.

 The consequences also vary based on whether an alien leaves the United States before removal hearings or after.
-An alien who agrees to leave the United States before attending removal hearings may be allowed to enter the United States sooner in the future than if the alien fights the removal, participates in removal hearings, and is eventually ordered to be removed.
+An alien who agrees to leave the United States before attending removal hearings might be allowed to enter the United States sooner in the future than if the alien fights the removal, participates in removal hearings, and is eventually ordered to be removed.

-See Reentry To The U.S. After Removal for more on the process and what you'll need to prove.
+See Reentry to the U.S. After Removal for more on the process and what you'll need to prove.

 Returning to the United States following deportation is a complicated process, which requires proving to the U.S. government that one is worthy of a second chance.
 An experienced immigration attorney can help prepare all the proper documents as well as help put forth the best case possible for reentry into the United States.
 Unfortunately, foreign nationals are not afforded an attorney to represent them, but must find and hire their own private immigration lawyer.